 News

-[Jan.
-‘24] I moved to Atlanta and am starting my new position at GT CSE!
-This semester, I am teaching CSE 6230: HPC Tools and Applications.
+[Aug.
+‘24] This semester, I am teaching CSE 6220 / CX 4220: Introduction to HPC.
 Feel free to follow along on our YouTube channel.